Nevada Laws and Incentives

 A vehicle manufacturer is not required to sell its vehicles through franchised dealers if the manufacturer:

-- Only produces passenger cars powered solely by one or more electric motors;
+- Only produces passenger cars powered solely by at least one electric motors;

 - Only sells new or used passenger cars that it manufactures; and